Safe & Green Holdings Corp (SGBX) Shares Up Despite Recent Market Volatility - News Heater

-Safe & Green Holdings Corp (NASDAQ: SGBX)’s stock price has increased by 82.02 compared to its previous closing price of 0.40.
-However, the company has seen a 74.00% increase in its stock price over the last five trading sessions.
+The stock of Safe & Green Holdings Corp (NASDAQ: SGBX) has increased by 8.90 when compared to last closing price of 0.78.Despite this, the company has seen a gain of 100.90% in its stock price over the last five trading days.
 Seeking Alpha reported 2023-11-14 that Safe & Green Holdings Corp.
 (NASDAQ:SGBX ) Q3 2023 Earnings Conference Call November 14, 2023 4:30 PM ET Company Participants Ted Ayvas – Investor Relations Paul Galvin – Chairperson & Chief Executive Officer Tricia Kaelin – Chief Financial Officer Conference Call Participants Operator Greetings, and welcome to the Safe & Green Holdings Third Quarter 2023 Business Update Conference Call.
 At this time, all participants are in listen-only mode and the floor will be open for questions after the presentation.

 Is It Worth Investing in Safe & Green Holdings Corp (NASDAQ: SGBX) Right Now?

-Additionally, the 36-month beta value for SGBX is -2.60.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of -2.18.
+Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.